Giskard-AI/giskard/docs/open_source/testset_generation/rag_evaluation/index.md

 (custom_metrics)=
 ### Evaluate your RAG with custom metrics
-You can pass evaluation metrics to the `evaluate` function so they will be computed during the evaluation.
+**You can pass additional evaluation metrics to the `evaluate` function**.
+They will be computed during the evaluation.
 We currently provide [RAGAS metrics](https://docs.ragas.io/en/latest/concepts/metrics/index.html) as additional metrics, but you can use your own metric as well.
 Just wrap your metric inside a `giskard.rag.metric.Metric` object and implement a `__call__` function.
 Then you can pass it to the `evaluate` function as follows:

 ```python
 import pandas as pd